ntustison/LAMNrFlows/Manuscript/methods.md

 warm-up or periodically refreshed during training; in our experiments we use a single screening stage for simplicity.

+In the tabular setting we additionally allow a coarse pre-training dependence screen on the raw views.
+Using either normalized HSIC or maximum canonical correlation on standardized input features, we estimate the average pairwise dependence across views on a subsample of subjects.
+If this average falls below a user-defined threshold, we disable the alignment penalty altogether and train independent per-view flows.
+This avoids forcing alignment when views are only weakly related or effectively independent, while still enabling shared-subspace alignment when substantial cross-view structure is present.

 ## Conditional Gaussian model over latents